 A Japanese bullet train driver drew flak from the public after he was caught putting his feet up during one of his Tokyo-to-Osaka trips on Tuesday.
-The driver reportedly claimed that he raised his legs because he had tired feet.

 The Japanese railway agency Central Japan Railway, however confirmed that while the 29-year-old driver admitted to operating the high speed train in a relaxing position for 10 seconds, the 320 passengers on board were never put in harm’s way, Agence France-Presse reported.

 “Shinkansen are equipped with an automatic control system that manages speed and the distance between trains,” a spokesman for the agency was quoted as saying.

 The bullet train operator also released a statement condemning the driver’s actions as “extremely inappropriate” and expressed that they will be enforcing a “strict” response for the behavior.
 The impending punishment was not specified.